scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 the document build process until all code has finished running.
 Code is extracted from the Markdown source and executed.
-Then the output is combined with the original source and passed on to Pandoc or another Markdown utility for final conversion.
+Then the output is combined with the original source and passed on to Pandoc or another Markdown application for final conversion.
 This is the approach taken by RMarkdown, Quarto, and similar software, as well as by Codebraid until recently.
 This design works well for building a document a single time, but blocking until all code has executed is not ideal in the context of